-When the same employee completes one Scheme year it is clear that they are regularly working additional hours which brought their actual pensionable pay in the year up to £24,000.
-The employer may decide to place the employee in band 3 if they consider such hours will continue to be worked.
+When At the same employee completes one end of the Scheme year, it is clear that they are the employee from Example 13 is regularly working additional hours which brought their actual pensionable pay in the year up to £24,000.
+The employer may decide to place the employee in band 3 in the next Scheme year if they consider such hours will expect the employee to continue to be worked work those additional hours.